ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

       vi config.yaml

    To modify the file, hit the ``i`` key and then make any changes required.
-To close and save, hit the ``esc`` key and type ``:wq`` to write the changes to the file and exit the file.
+To close and save, hit the ``esc`` key and type ``:wq`` to write the changes to the file and exit/quit the file.
 Users may opt to use their preferred code editor instead.

 Start in the ``user:`` section and change the ``MACHINE`` and ``ACCOUNT`` variables.
 For example, when running on a personal MacOS device, users might set: